 13: USE OF PHYSICAL FORCE

+Please ensure you use the correct amount of physical force required.
 We are not there to threaten or to intimidate anybody.
-We are there to keep people safe.
-There will be times when conflict arises, and all other methods of de-escalation have failed, that you may have no option other than to use physical force.
+We are there to keep people safe and ensure they have an enjoyable night.
+There will be times when conflict arises, and all other methods of de-escalation have failed, then you may have no option other than to use physical force.
 When you do this, it must be:

 14: RADIO USE

 All radio use, external and internal must be kept professional at all times.
 Correct radio language and description codes must be used.
 Even closed radio transmissions should be treated as if they are open.
-Any radio misuse will not be tolerated as it can put yourself or your colleagues in danger.
-This includes any bad language or any form or inappropriate comments whatsoever.
+Any radio misuse will not be tolerated as it can put yourself or your colleagues in danger, ask ESP Head office why.
+This includes any bad language or any form or inappropriate comments.
 You are expected to keep your radio safe, attached to your belt using the belt clip, and keep all leads tucked away as best as possible to avoid snagging.
 If you are not sure on the IC Codes or Phonetic Alphabet, then there is a reminder of those in the staff area of our website.

 15: USE OF MOBILE PHONES